How We Squeeze The Life Out Of Our Message

 Great question!
-So you think you can add to the Son of God laying His life down for you by being crucified?
+So you think you can add value to the Son of God laying His life down for you by being crucified?
 You don’t think that was enough?
 Yoa head all jam up?

 After 2000 years, we church people have muddied the waters.
 What was once good news about what God has done for us has unraveled into religious obligations centering around our local congregations.

 Go to most church websites.
 It’s all about what WE do.
 We are way too impressed with our own ministries.
 As a result, it’s all about us.

 We tell them about OUR ministries long before they hear a clear message about what Jesus did for them once and for all.
 Our nursery ministry.
 Our children’s ministry.
 Our youth ministry.
 Our student ministry.
 Our family ministry.
 Our men’s ministry.
 Our women’s ministry.